helgeryan/ryanUI/README.md

 How to distribute Cocoapod.

 1. Create a new commit
-    a.
-Update the podspec to a newer pod version
+    - Update the podspec to a newer pod version
-    b.
-Tag the commit using `git tag`
+    - Tag the commit using `git tag`
-    c.
-Push the commit `git push`
+    - Push the commit `git push`
-    d.
-Push tags `git push --tags`
+    - Push tags `git push --tags`

 2. Push the RyanUI Cocoapod repository by: `pod repo push RyanUI RyanUI.podspec --allow-warnings`